d4ndo/binaryLogic/README.md

 Information
 -----------

 The »binaryLogic::binary« class inherits from the »base::logical« class.
-This brings some benefits.
-It is no problem to switch from logical to binary and vice versa.
+This binary class is just not that great at heavy number crunching, but it brings some benefits.
+Especially if you like to work using vectors in R. It is no problem to switch from logical to binary and vice versa.
 Some function from Package binaryLogic can also be used on logical vectors like shiftLeft, shiftRight, rotate (see help).

 Some operators have a different behavior. e.g.